Corona Road - Waterproofing and ground gas protection

 The Delta drainage channel was installed into the channel along the retaining wall side with a flushing point at the end of the run.
 Delta MS20 (20mm stud) studded membrane was laid over the floor and sealed to the wall membrane.

-Anglia Property Preservation Ltd were able to provide both a damp-proofing and Ground Gas Protection System on time and on budget to this project.
-Throughout the project Anglia Property Preservation Ltd working closely with the Architect and lead contractor to ensure the project ran smoothly and that an independent verification certificate for the gas barrier installation would be obtained.
+Anglia Property Preservation Ltd were able to provide both a damp-proofing and ground gas grotection system on time and on budget to this project.
+Throughout the project Anglia Property Preservation Ltd working closely with the architect and lead contractor to ensure the project ran smoothly and that an independent verification certificate for the gas barrier installation would be obtained.

 - Delta MS 20